BenBrostoff/phase_0_unit_3/week_7/4_intro_to_SQLite/readme.md

 Make sure the schema was updated by typing `.schema`.
 Your new `nickname` column should appear last.

 Now add a nickname for Kimmy (In elementary school she was called "Kimchee") and one for yourself.
-Use the `UPDATE` statement.
+Use the .. statement.

 Use a select statement to see the database entries, they should include the new nicknames!